An Easy, Fun Family Weekend In Pittsburgh

 The Carnegie Museums*

 The Carnegie Museums of Art and Natural History are one museum.
-You can wander out of the hall of dinosaurs and into the hall of Architectural history, which is handy if your family’s interests are as wide-ranging as ours.
+You can wander out of the hall of dinosaurs and into the hall of Architectural history, which is handy if your family’s interests are as wide-ranging as ours or you have kids in a wide range of ages.

 The dinosaur exhibit tries to provide some environmental context, which makes the skeleton displays less sterile and more inviting than at some other museums.